WilliamLynch/sdc/Behavioral Cloning/writeup_template.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results
-* video.mp4: A video recording of the model.
+* video.mp4: A video recording of the model - git file size restriction rejected the commit, so the link is here [youtube link] (https://youtu.be/x2V4wWsaiCU) .

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing